Act 0: Scene 1

 As I made my way through the crowded school courtyard, my eyes slowly wandered over the heads of my fellow students on their way to class, at the school campus that I should know like the back of my hand.

 On the far right corner of the campus, directly next to the main building was the Archery Range.
-It was unusually large for most schools, owing to the high performance history of its members: The club was apparently established on the day of this school's founding, and every year its members never failed to achieve excellent results.
+It was unusually large for most schools, owing to the high performance history of its members: The club was apparently established on the day of this school's founding, and every year its members never failed to achieve excellent results in external competitions.

 Slightly below that was a second entrance to the school campus across a river.
 It's not used much by the students coming to and leaving from school.
 Instead, it's mostly used by the students on gym practice, as it leads out to a large sports field that can be adapted to suit the needs of the class, as well as a large pool situated off-campus.
 Apparently the pool was built sometime after the main building, in another area owing to the lack of space on the main campus.